joepk90/graphql-faker-refactored/readme.md

 ## Setup

-Clone and run the project:
+Clone and run the project using Docker Compose:
 ```
 # clone the repository
 git clone git@github.com:joepk90/graphql-faker-refactored.git